 Matthew Searles is Assistant Master of the Music at Buckfast Abbey, an active Benedictine Monastery in the heart of Devon.
 Alongside the accompaniment of the monastic community in the Divine Office on the new Ruffatti organ, Matthew works with the Abbey’s professional choir and has particular oversight of the new provision of choristers, drawn from St Mary's Catholic Primary School.

 Prior to this, Matthew spent two years as Sub-Organist of Liverpool Metropolitan Cathedral where he accompanied the Cathedral Choir in the daily liturgies, on the iconic Walker organ in the largest Catholic church in England.
-During this time, he broadcast live on BBC Radio 4, took part in the Cathedral’s year-long Golden Jubilee celebrations and could also regularly be heard accompanying the BBC Radio 4 Daily Service.

 Matthew is a prizewinning graduate of Royal Holloway, University of London, where he received First Class Honours and the Driver Prize for ‘outstanding musical performance’.
 As Organ Scholar at Royal Holloway, Matthew worked under Rupert Gough with the acclaimed Chapel Choir, whom he accompanied in regular services, concerts, recordings, broadcasts and tours.
 These included appearances at St John’s Smith Square, St Martin-in-the-fields, live on BBC Radio 3 and on multiple discs for the Hyperion label.
 In his final year Matthew played for the ceremony in celebration of the music department Regius Professorship, in the Presence of H. M. the Queen.